juansec/juansec.github.io/_posts/2021-09-09-PwnTillDawn-JuniorDev-Writeup.md

 ```

-*    In the first part I declare the IP of the machine as an env variable, because it reduces me time when doing the scans.
+*    In the first part, I declare the IP of the machine as an env variable, because it reduces me time when doing the scans.
 *    `-p-`: Scan all TCP ports.
 *    `--min-rate=5000`: I want to go fast, remember this is a controlled environment, not recommended in corporate environments.
 *    `-n`: Don't use DNS resolution (It goes faster this way).
-*    `-sT`: Use tcp connect scan.
+*    `-sT`: Use TCP connect scan.
 I prefer this rather than the default (stealth).
-*    `-Pn`: Don't do host discovery on the machine, it can save me some time, but before the scan I always test reachability to the machine.
+*    `-Pn`: Don't do host discovery on the machine, it can save me some time.
+Before the scan I always test reachability to the machine.
-*    `-oG allports`: Saves the nmap output in grepable format to a file called **allports**.
+*    `-oG allports`: Saves the Nmap output in grepable format to a file called **allports**.
 *    `--open`: Only shows me open ports.
-*    `$IP`: This is where i call my env variable the IP of the machine.
+*    `$IP`: This is where I call my env variable the IP of the machine.

 When I'm facing some fancy bash commands that at first sight I don't clearly understand there is a very useful resource (Thanks Henry): [https://explainshell.com/](https://explainshell.com/explain?cmd=IP%3D10.150.150.38%3Bnmap+-p-+--min-rate%3D5000+-n+-sT+-Pn+-oG+allports+--open+%24IP)

 Remember I saved the output as nmap grepable format?
-Well that was because I use a bash function that extracts the open ports from there and place them in a bash env variable called ports.
+Well, that was because I use a bash function that extracts the open ports from there and placed them in a bash env variable called ports.
 Thanks to [s4vitar](https://www.youtube.com/c/s4vitar/videos) for this:

 ```bash
 function extract () {